zudi-lin/pytorch_connectomics/README.md

-# Pytorch Connectomics: A Deep Learning Toolbox for EM Connectomics Research
+# A Deep Learning Toolbox for EM Connectomics Research @ VCG

 ## Introduction